13 Types Of Fishing Rods & How To Choose The Right Rod?

 Trolling Rods

-Trolling rods are shorter rods that are used with trolling reels, and they are used only for trolling, which means pulling lures around typically using a boat.
+Trolling rods are shorter than most (around 8 feet long is best) and paired with a trolling reel, and they are used only for trolling, which means pulling lures around typically using a boat.

-The most common use of trolling rods is pulling lures around the ocean in search of pelagics like tuna, wahoo, mahi mahi, sailfish, and marlin, but you can also use them in lakes and rivers too.
+The most common use of trolling rods is pulling lures around the ocean in search of pelagics like tuna, wahoo, mahi mahi, sailfish, and marlin, but you can also use them in big lakes and rivers.

-Since you don’t have to cast while trolling, trolling rods are short, stubby, and very strong.
+Since you don’t have to cast while trolling, trolling rods are short, stubby, and often among the strongest fishing rods you can buy.
 They come in a range of weights from 15 lb class for light line fishing to 130 lb class for landing colossal marlin.

 When To Use Trolling Rods